 The tree inventory was completed on January 10, 2024.
-The following information was collected for each tree: tree number, common name, scientific name, DBH (diameter at breast height), singlestem DBH, approximate crown radius, health condition, structural condition, significant tree status, pertinent comments, whether the tree is exempt from Section 808 of the Salem Development Code and treatment (Attachment 1).
-The tree numbers in the inventory in Attachment 1 correspond to the tree numbers on the tree conservation plan in Attachment 2.
+There are 15 trees within in the project limits, one of which is exempt due to size (tree 4147).
+The following information was collected for each tree: tree number, common name, scientific name, DBH (diameter at breast height), single-stem DBH, approximate crown radius, health condition, structural condition, significant tree status, pertinent comments, whether the tree is exempt from Section 808 of the Salem Development Code and treatment (Attachment 1).
+The tree numbers in the inventory in Attachment 1 correspond to the tree numbers on the tree protection plan in Attachment 2.